Zuehlke/lego-agent/README.md

 - Right motor to port D
 - Ultrasonic sensor to port 4

-Connect the robot to the same wifi as your laptop.
+Connect the robot to the same Wi-Fi as your laptop.
+The robot only supports 2.4 GHz networks.
 Upon successful connection, the IP is shown on the top left.
-The robot only supports 2.4 GHz networks.
+Make sure you write it down, since you need it later.

-In the file browser, select _run_server.py_ and wait until the light are no longer blinking.
+In the file browser, select _run_server.py_ and wait until the lights are no longer blinking.

 ## Control Robot

-You can either run a fixed script by executing `uv run main_script.py` or a flexible chat with `uv run main_chat.py`.
-In both cases, a small log-statement shows you if it was possible to connect to the robot, including the hardware which was recognized by the robot.
+Navigate to the frontend directory and run `npm run dev`.
+Open [http://localhost:3000](http://localhost:3000) with your browser.
+Use the IP of the robot to connect to it.
+Once connected, you should see that it recognized the following hardware: **Lights, Motors, Speaker, Distance**.

 ## Battery